trothr/nord/doc/cscratch.md

     SC_SOURCE_VERIFY = gpg --verify arc/$(SC_APN)/$(SC_VRM).$(SC_ARC).sig

-In this example, the public key for XZ is found in “lasse_collin_pubkey.txt”, but you should vet all public keys manually.
+In this example, the public key for XZ is found in “lasse_collin_pubkey.txt”, *but you should vet all public keys manually*.
 There’s no way around personal action when establishing initial trust.